taddieken95/Accuray_Tech_Comm_Guide/Chapter 3: Voicing/Section 1: Microsoft Manual of Style.md

 # Microsoft Manual of Style for Technical Communication

-> **NOTE:** This section provides an overview of some of the more important best practice take-aways from the [Microsoft Manual of Style for Technical Communication](https://docs.microsoft.com/en-us/style-guide/welcome/).
+> This section provides an overview of some of the more important best practice take-aways from the [Microsoft Manual of Style for Technical Communication](https://docs.microsoft.com/en-us/style-guide/welcome/).
 This Section does not contain every aspect of the Microsoft Manual of Style, but rather highlights the most important aspects for Accuray Technical Communication.

 ## Voicing Principles